Your Music Catalog Is a Financial Asset. Is It Forensic-Ready?

 The Legal Basis

 Swiss Trust Layer seals are anchored via Swisscom Trust Services, a ZertES-accredited certification authority (SR 943.03) and EU Trust List QTSP (eIDAS Art.
 41).
 The seal carries legal presumption in Switzerland and all 27 EU member states: the timestamp is presumed accurate, the data is presumed intact.
+For producers and rights-holders facing litigation, our qualified timestamp as court evidence guide explains how sealed records are admitted in EU proceedings.

 A forensic-ready catalog is not built overnight.
 It is built file by file, session by session, starting from the next project you open.
-Start today at swisstrustlayer.com.
+Swiss Trust Layer Seal Credits Lite starts at CHF 5 per document.
+Start at swisstrustlayer.com.

 Protect your work with Swiss Trust Layer AG